 Welcome to this amateur radio reference site.
 This website has been developed to record and share basic information about amateur radio projects and other relevant information.
 I originally compiled this material for my own use, at some point I felt that it could be a good idea to share these pages.
 So that's what I have done.

-The aim is to present relevant information as simply and clearly as possible, hopefully this website will be useful to some users.
+The aim is to present relevant information as simply and clearly as possible, hopefully, this website will be useful to some users.

 I don't know if we are getting it right, so please provide feedback to help us improve.

-Amateur radio (also known as Ham radio) is a social hobby that allows amateur radio users to communicate with people they would not normally come in contact with, both locally and around the globe.
+Amateur radio (also known as Ham radio) is a social hobby that allows amateur radio users to communicate with people they would not usually come in contact with, both locally and around the globe.

 The hobby has lots of different subgroups within it, most people are catered for regardless of technical knowledge, chattiness or physical ability.